Parf1x/Lgt-check/README.md

-· Providing the ability to upload photos of any clothes and shoes to determine the originality · The ability to create a personal shelf of goods to attract customers · Providing convenient tools for searching and filtering clothes/shoes by category
+· Providing the ability to upload photos of any clothes and shoes to determine the originality · The ability to create a personal shelf of goods to attract customers · Providing convenient tools for searching and filtering clothes/shoes by category Users who will be dealing with the "LGT-Check" mobile app include the following categories:
+1. People who want to make sure of further purchase
+2. Sellers who want to sell their goods as soon as possible 3.Buyers who want to buy the original product
+4.Shop owners who want to check the quality of a batch of things 5.Designers who will be able to find archival items from old collections on the marketplace of the Lgt-check application